After the layoffs/furloughs of the early pandemic, experts worried that workers would quit their jobs en masse.

 Instead, nonprofit executives need to step back and take time to strategically plan the future of their organizations.
 They need to right-size salaries in accordance with responsibilities (and vice versa), including continuing to increase their employees’ salaries.
 Re-evaluating both short- and long-term plans also helps significantly in prioritizing the most important staffing needs to reach the organization’s goals.

-Salary transparency is a critical component of solving the ongoing problem of equity in nonprofits, and the state if CA has finally recognized that by enacting law.
+Salary transparency is a critical component of solving the ongoing problem of equity in nonprofits, and the state of California has finally recognized that by enacting law.
 Posting benefits are equally important as is posting an equity statement and/or land acknowledgement.

 But this cannot be the work of the executive leadership alone; nonprofit board members need to help realize these needs.
 It has been proven that job satisfaction has everything to do with realistic expectations and generous salaries and benefits to match.

 Lastly, the Great Re-evaluation has nonprofit workers looking to organizations to make real, concerted efforts to educate and act on diversity, equity, inclusion, and belonging initiatives that better reflect the communities they serve.
 Put simply, many candidates are looking for more than diverse teams (as this is the bare minimum).
 They are also evaluating prospective employers to determine whether they are working on equity and inclusion.

 That starts with asking a series of questions:

 - Have you and the staff done anti-bias, anti-racist, and/or inclusion work?
 (See “7 Guiding Principles for a JDEI Policy That Isn’t Just Hot Air.”)

 - Has everybody gone through formal anti-racism/diversity training?